The Ambition Editorial

 • Amy Henry Robinson

-Amy Henry Robinson Owner/Senior Editor, Poetry Editor, and Webmaster
+Amy Henry Robinson Owner/Senior Editor, Essay Editor, and Webmaster

 Amy has a chequered past leading writing workshops for Writing Pad L.A. & Write In Ventura, and as the column editor for FierceAndNerdy.com.
 Her poetry & spec. fiction has been in Strange Horizons, Pearl Magazine, & Flash Fiction Press.
-She lives in a small house beside the ocean with her husband.
-Amy can be found on Twitter being weird, and mocking her cats, at @Amyqotwf
+She lives in a small house beside the ocean with her husband and their boss, Olivia the tortie cat.
+Other stuff at https://amyhenryrobinson.com/

 Recommended Posts